mwertich/CIL/README.md

-# Uncertainty-Aware Ensemble for Monocular Depth Estimation
+# ETHZ CIL 2025: Uncertainty-Aware Ensemble for Monocular Depth Estimation

 The pipeline consists of four steps, all performed on the cluster in the environment /cluster/courses/cil/monocular_depth: